flyteorg/flyte/rsts/deployment/cluster_config/customizable_resources.rst

 Flyte ResourceManager
 ---------------------

 **Flyte ResourceManager** is a configurable component that allows plugins to manage resource allocations independently.
 It helps track resource utilization of tasks that run on Flyte.
-The default deployments are configured as ``noop``, which means they are disabled and you would fallback to the platform specific resource management, like K8s, which tells you that you can't schedule more tasks.
+The default deployments are configured as ``noop``, which indicates that the ResourceManager provided by Flyte is disabled and plugins rely on each independent platform to manage resource utilization.
+In situations like the K8s plugin, where the platform has a robust mechanism to manage resource scheduling, this may work well.
+However, in a scenario like a simple web API plugin, the rate at which Flyte sends requests may overwhelm a service and benefit from additional resource management.

 The below attribute is configurable within FlytePropeller, which can be disabled with: